jnhthomp/ClassNotes/React/Course/19-AdvancedRedux.md

 We should prefer reducers for transformations and only put side effects or async code into components or action creators

 Then we looked at redux dev tools which helps us understand our redux store and state

+___
+## 265. Module Resources
+You may want to compare your code to mine (e.g. to find + fix errors).

+For that, you find multiple code snapshots for this module here in this Github repository: https://github.com/academind/react-complete-guide-code/tree/19-advanced-redux

+Usage instructions can be found on the page that link is leading to.

+Simply pick one of the snapshots in the /code folder - the subfolder names are chosen such that they are easy to match against lecture names in this course section.

+You also find section slides (if available) in that Github repository.